Get Involved/Issue Reporting

 Submit patches using GitLab, not the issue tracker

 A Bugzilla ticket with a patch is an incredible blessing.
-But patches attached to Bugzilla ticket tend to get missed and become stale over time, which is a real shame.
+But patches attached to Bugzilla tickets tend to get missed and become stale over time, which is a real shame.
 Instead of attaching your patch to the Bugzilla ticket, please submit it as a merge request using GitLab instead, and paste a link to the merge request in the Bugzilla ticket.

 Why don't you use GitLab issues?